algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 1. **Interaction**: The user will click on the upload button in the header or at the start of the application.
 2. **File selection**: The user will select the `.sdf` file to upload.
 3. **File upload**: The file will be uploaded to the website
-4. **File processing**: The file will be processed by the backend to extract the relevant data.
+4. **File processing**: The file will be processed by the back end to extract the relevant data.
 5. **File saving**: The transformed file will be saved in the local cache.

 #### Parser